Drawing graphs with Mondrian by example

 Stencils are defined within the scope of a view nodes or view edges definition.

-Stencils are mainly defined explicitly by instantiating of BlElement Object subclass: #BlElement uses: TBlTransformable + TBlEventTarget + TBlDebug instanceVariableNames: 'spaceReference parent children bounds measuredBounds boundsCache eventDispatcher constraints layout transformation taskQueue errorHandler userData visuals flags' classVariableNames: '' package: 'Bloc-Basic' and its subclasses.
+Stencils are mainly defined explicitly by instantiating of BlElement Object subclass: #BlElement uses: TBlTransformable + TBlEventTarget + TBlDebug instanceVariableNames: 'spaceReference parent children bounds measuredBounds boundsCache eventDispatcher constraints layout transformation taskQueue errorHandler userData visuals flags' classVariableNames: '' package: 'Bloc-Core' and its subclasses.

 The forEach: clause can be cascaded after view nodes with: {...}.
 This allows us to have multiple forEach: statements per one nodes definition.